atomisthq/docs/docs/reference-docs/rug/rug-conventions.md

 There is a [Rug generator available](https://github.com/atomist-rugs/rug-archive) that will create a minimal Rug archive for you.

-### Rug Archive Repositories
+### Rug Project Repositories

-Rug archive source code repositories should have a good `README.md` containing the following information at minimum:
+Rug project source code repositories should have a good `README.md` containing the following information at minimum:

--   A general description of the intent of the Rugs in the archive, i.e., what ties them all together, at the top of the README.
+-   A general description of the intent of the Rugs in the project, i.e., what ties them all together, at the top of the README.
 -   A section named **Rugs** that has a subsection for each Rug.
--   A section for each Rug in the archive with
+-   A section for each Rug in the project with
-    -   An explanation of what the Rug does, e.g., how will the source code be changed after running the editor
+    -   An explanation of what the Rug does, e.g., how will the source code be changed after running the editor.
     -   A subsection named *Prerequisites* describing what must be in place before running the Rug.
     -   A subsection named *Parameters* describing the Rug's input